ramses-tech/nefertari/docs/source/event_handlers.rst

 ``nefertari.events`` defines a set of event classes inherited from ``nefertari.events.RequestEvent``.

 There are two types of nefertari events:
-    * "Before" events, which are run after view class is instantiated, but before view method is run, thus before request is processed.
+    * "Before" events, which are run after view class is instantiated, but before view method is run, and before request is processed
-    * "After" events, which are run after view method was called.
+    * "After" events, which are run after view method has been called

 Check the API section for a full list of attributes/params events have.

-It's recommended to use ``before`` events to:
-    * Transform input
-    * Perform validation
-    * Apply changes to object that is being affected by request using ``event.set_field_value`` method

-And ``after`` events to:
-    * Change DB objects which are not affected by request.
-    * Perform notifications/logging.

 Complete list of events:
     * BeforeIndex